delftwaves/swash-docs/docs/getting_started/intel_fortran/windows.rst

 .. warning::

-   Depending on the installed version (here: Build Tools for Visual Studio 2026), the path above may be different.
+   Depending on the installed version (here: Build Tools for Visual Studio 2026, v18), the path above may be different.
 Check where the BuildTools folder is located and adjust the path if necessary.

-Next, run the Intel Fortran Essentials installer:
+Next, run the Intel Fortran Compiler installer:

 .. code-block:: text

-   intel-fortran-essentials-2025.3.1.25_offline.exe
+   intel-fortran-compiler-2026.0.0.566_offline.exe

 Follow the instruction steps to complete the successful installation.
 This might take a while.

 .. note::

-   This installs version 2025.3.1 of Intel Fortran and is not necessarily the latest version.
+   This installs version 2026.0.0 of Intel Fortran Compiler and is not necessarily the latest version.
    Check this `page <https://www.intel.com/content/www/us/en/developer/tools/oneapi/fortran-compiler-download.html?operatingsystem=windows&distribution-windows=offline>`_ to get the latest version.